phan/phan/README.md

 [tests](tests) then `./test` and send a PR with your fix and test.
 Alternatively, you can open an Issue with details.

-To run Phan's tests, just run `./test`.
+To run Phan's unit tests, just run `./test`.

+To run all of Phan's unit tests and integration tests, run `./tests/run_all_tests.sh`

 # Code of Conduct